annaphp/spring_notes/spring_review_answers.md

 Spring creates DispatcherServlet you just need to configure it with DiscpatchServletIntializer

 What is AbstractAnnotationConfigDispatcherServletInitializer?
-- It is an implementation of WebApplicationInitializer interface that is used to star our web application
+- It is an implementation of WebApplicationInitializer interface that is used to start our web application

 What 3 main actions does AbstractAnnotationConfigDispatcherServletInitializer perform?
 - configures DispatcherServlet (identifies a path DispatcherServlet will be mapped to)